a heart valve is damaged or diseased, it can severely affect the heart’s

 On average, 81 percent of the team’s mitral valve cases are repaired

-heart valve repair include less post-operative pain, a reduced risk of
+valve repair include less post-operative pain, a reduced risk of stroke,

-stroke, avoidance of blood thinners, a quicker return to daily
+avoidance of blood thinners, a quicker return to daily activities and an

 In cases when repair is not an option, specialists at Lankenau Heart